Skip to content

 Installation Methods

-Clone the repository and add to your PATH:
+Clone the repository and use the built-in installer:

 # Clone the repository